Vaccinating Pregnant Individuals

 - Pregnant individuals who receive a COVID-19 vaccine should be educated about and encouraged to participate in CDC’s V-SAFE program (see below for more information on CDC’s V-SAFE program).

-For more information, please visit ACOG’s Practice Advisory on Vaccinating Pregnant and Lactating Patients Against COVID-19 and CDC’s Clinical Considerations.
+For more information, please visit ACOG’s COVID-19 Vaccination Considerations for Obstetric–Gynecologic Care and CDC’s Clinical Considerations.